 - Connect to one of Surfshark’s servers in your home country.

 - Visit Netflix and try playing something.
 If all goes well, the video should begin immediately.
 If not, you might want to clear your cookies before trying again.

-Which Netflix libraries can Surfshark unblock?
+Which Netflix libraries does Surfshark work with?

 One of the best things about Surfshark is that you can actually stream Netflix on most of its servers.
-If you try to access a regional library that this VPN can’t unblock, it’ll usually just redirect you to the American (or occasionally, the British) version of the site.
+If you try to access a regional library that this VPN doesn’t support, it’ll usually just redirect you to the American (or occasionally, the British) version of the site.
 This allows you access to an expanded selection of content, without requiring you to route all of your traffic through a server on the other side of the world.